Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

-Read on for our complete guide to common golden retriever skin issues.
-And advice on how to reduce the symptoms.
+Read on for our complete guide to common golden retriever skin conditions, and advice on how to manage them.

 Environmental Allergies – and How to Treat Them

-Golden retrievers, and most other breeds, can suffer with allergen agents.
-What makes it difficult to spot in golden retrievers though, is their thick coat.
-It can actually hide any skin reactions they have.
+Golden retrievers, and many other breeds, can suffer from environmental allergies, and develop atopic dermatitis.
+These are allergies to things in the environment such as dust, tree pollen, grass, and even cleaning products.
+What makes it difficult to spot in golden retrievers is their thick coat as it can actually hide any skin reactions they have.

 That thick coat is beautiful – but is also vulnerable to skin irriations